hypre-space/hypredrive/docs/usrman-src/driver_examples.rst

 In this example, we solve the same problem as in example 3, but using the same solver and preconditioner parameters as in example 4.
-In addition, we define these parameters in separate files, which are included in the main input file via the ``include`` keyword .
+In addition, we define these parameters in separate files, which are included in the main input file via the ``include`` keyword.

 .. note::
    This example requires the ``compflow6k`` dataset.
 Make sure you have downloaded the